GCuser99/tbFileSysTools/README.md

 ## Long paths

-Windows' legacy `MAX_PATH` limit is 260 characters. `Scripting.FileSystemObject` is bound by it — and worse, bound by it **silently**: on a path longer than 260 characters, FSO's `FileExists` returns False for a file that exists, `GetFile` and `OpenTextFile` raise "path not found", and nothing distinguishes "too long" from "genuinely absent".
+Windows' legacy `MAX_PATH` limit is 260 characters. `Scripting.FileSystemObject` is bound by it - on a path longer than 260 characters, FSO's `FileExists` returns False for a file that exists, `GetFile` and `OpenTextFile` raise "path not found".

 This library supports long paths transparently.
 Reading, writing, creating, copying, moving, deleting, enumerating, normalizing and merging all work well past 260 characters — no prefix, no flag, no special call.
 You pass a normal path; the library canonicalizes it and applies the `\\?\` prefix to the underlying Win32 calls when needed.